saint-lascivious/munin-pihole-plugins/README.md

 * UPDATE_SELF

-Disables self update of `munin-pihole-plugins` script if set to any value other than `true`.
+Disables self update of the `munin-pihole-plugins` script if set to any value other than `true`.

 * VERBOSE_OUTPUT